sassoftware/sas-container-recipes/README.md

 Use these instructions to build multiple Docker images and then use the images to create a SAS Viya programming-only or a SAS Viya full deployment in Kubernetes.
-These deployments can have SMP or massively parallel processing (MPP) CAS servers, which provide in-memory analytics, and can be used by one or more users.
+These deployments can have SMP or massively parallel processing (MPP) CAS servers, which provide in-memory analytics and can be used by one or more users.

 A programming-only deployment supports data scientists and programmers who use SAS Studio or direct programming interfaces such as Python or REST APIs.
-Understand that this type of deployment does not include SAS Drive, SAS Environment Manager, and the complete suite of services that are included with a full deployment.
-Therefore, make sure that you are providing your users with the features that they require.
+Note that a programming-only deployment does not include SAS Drive, SAS Environment Manager, and the complete suite of services that are included with a full deployment.
+Make sure that you provide your users with the features that they require.

 ### Prerequisites

-- A [supported version](https://success.docker.com/article/maintenance-lifecycle) of [Docker-ce](https://docs.docker.com/install/linux/docker-ce/centos/) (community edition) on Linux or Mac must be installed on the build machine
+- A [supported version](https://success.docker.com/article/maintenance-lifecycle) of [Docker-ce](https://docs.docker.com/install/linux/docker-ce/centos/) (community edition) on Linux or Mac must be installed on the build machine.
 - Access to a Docker registry: The build process will push built Docker images automatically to the Docker registry.
 Before running `build.sh` do a `docker login docker.registry.company.com` and make sure that the `$HOME/.docker/config.json` is filled in correctly.
 - Access to a Kubernetes environment and [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) installed (required for the deployment step but not required for the build step)
 - **Strongly recommended:** A local mirror of the SAS software.
 [Here's why](https://github.com/sassoftware/sas-container-recipes/wiki/The-Basics#why-do-i-need-a-local-mirror-repository).

 ### How to Build
 Examples of running `build.sh` to build multiple containers are provided below.
-A non-root user is recommended for all build commands.
+A non-root user is recommended for executing the build command.

 **See the `docs/usage.txt` file or run `./build.sh --help` for the list of all required and optional arguments.**

-#### Example One: Programming-Only Deployment, Mulitple Containers
+#### Example One: Programming-Only Deployment, Multiple Containers

 ```
   ./build.sh \